Are You a Persecutor, a Rescuer, or a Victim?

 We are Never Victims But By Choice

-Once you know your default role read about what your role can do to break away towards the empowerment triangle:
+Once you know your default role read about what your role can do to break away from the drama triangle:

 I am a Persecutor But I want to be a Challenger